ashwinijujare/App_Rating_Prediction/README.md

 # App Rating Prediction

-### Objective: Make a model to predict the app rating, with other information about the app provided.
+### Objective: Make a model to predict the app rating, with other information about the app provided using python.

 ### Problem Statement: